 Traffic and Transport Assessments – The key points to consider for developments

-But how can we tell if it will perform to our needs?
+How can we tell if the road network will perform to our needs?

-- Using the baseline information and anticipated development traffic, traffic flows for the junctions under investigation are calculated.
+- Using the baseline information and anticipated development traffic, traffic flow for the junctions under investigation are calculated

 - The analysis will also assess the possibility of using more sustainable modes of transport.

 So, what does all this data and analysis mean?

 The traffic software will provide accurate assessment on how the junctions under investigation will perform once the development has been constructed.
 The software will also be used to create an insight into how the development will impact on the investigated junctions in the future.

 Following on from the analysis, it will be clear if:

 - Junction and road upgrades are required.
 This may even be required to deal with the baseline traffic volumes

 - The analysis may indicate that an alternative junction type is required to reduce queue times